durhenkd/ditherpunker/README.md

       "offset": 0.50,
       "magnitude": 0.5
     },
-    "color": "f0f0f0" // shorthand for when not using offset or magnitude ],
+    "f0f0f0" // shorthand for when not using offset or magnitude ],
   "output_scale": 4 // scale the image before writing it (done to preserve the pixel effect) }